fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 Use the `--verbose` flag to get more details on what the program is doing behind the scenes.

-To update the data, copy the new data into the `data` folder and run `python main.py ingest` again.
+To re-ingest the data, delete the `vector_store` folder and run `python main.py ingest` again.

 ### Streamlit app